Volgelsheim

 Volgelsheim ([fɔlɡəlsaim]; Volgelse) is a commune in the Haut-Rhin department in Grand Est in north-eastern France.
-The population in 2007 was 2,322.

 History

 Volgelsheim was first mentioned in 739 under the name Folcoaldeshaim.
 The name has changed several times over the centuries to the present spelling.
-From 1871 to 1918, it belonged to the kingdom Volgelsheim country Alsace-Lorraine in the German Empire.
+From 1871 to 1918, it belonged to the Alsace-Lorraine imperial territory in the German Empire.
 During this time, in 1880, a station was built in Prussian style.
 Until 1992, the French army had a garrison in Volgelsheim (Abbatucci barracks).